The Baltimore Orioles for the past year and half have been a team full of surprises and revelations.

 Freddy Garcia was once a fireballer, but now he is a guy who relies on finesse and command to succeed.

-There’s a reason why guys like him seem to stick around forever, and a prime example of that notion was shown on Thursday during a sweltering May night at Oriole Park at Camden Yards.
+There’s a reason why guys like him seem to stick around forever, and a prime example of that notion came last night during a sweltering May night at Oriole Park at Camden Yards.

 Last night, he delivered a performance that the Orioles sorely needed.
 He threw shutout innings, gave up only three hits and struck out six as the Orioles defeated the Washington Nationals, 2-0.